CANYON VIEW HOUSE

 House renovations focused on two primary strategies: re-cladding the exterior and organizing the interior to take advantage of the large level garden and the views beyond the property.

-The aged stucco and roof overhangs were removed and the house was insulated and clad with new modified Accoya cladding and more energy efficient windows & doors.
+The aged stucco and roof overhangs were removed and the house was insulated and clad with modified wood cladding and thermally efficient windows & doors.
 The wood cladding is left unfinished and is intended to weather to a natural grey as the tannins leach, requiring very little ongoing maintenance.

 On the interior, the communal spaces of the house are now linked along a wall of glass that connects these rooms directly to the outdoors.
 The new centrally located kitchen is the most active room in the home and sits adjacent to indoor & outdoor dining, the pool deck, a mudroom and the front entry.
 The kitchen also separates private spaces and provides a meeting point for the family bedrooms & guest rooms.

-Mike Jacobs, Guillaume Lapointe, Zoe Goodman, S am Winward
+Mike Jacobs, Sam Winward, Guillaume Lapointe, Zoe Goodman

 General Contractor: Hiteck Construction